DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 ## Architecture

 In the diagram below, we highlight the Data Engineering, Data Science, and ML Engineering responsibilities.
-In blue, you'll be able to tracking any the training flow, in yellow the evaluation flow, and in green the inference flow.
+In blue, you'll be able to track the training flow, in yellow the evaluation flow, and in green the inference flow.
 The middle layer is an overview on the data schemas for DuckLake tables and Kafka topics.
 On the bottom, you'll find the service layer, with the REST API, and the Kafka producers and consumers.

 ![MLOps End-to-End Architecture](./mlops-e2e-architecture.png)

-In our implementation, FastAPI was responsible for initializing the Kafka producers and consumers, but in a real-world scenario this would be done separately, each running in their own container.
+In our implementation, FastAPI was responsible for initializing the Kafka producers and consumers, but in a real-world scenario this would be done separately, each running on their own container.

 Why Kafka and not something else, like gRPC or Redis Pub/Sub?
 Kafka acts as an event log, so it provides topic replayability, which is great for compliance, but also for debugging.
 It can also front-face your product in a way that more brokers can be deployed in groups, handling partitioned messages to the same topic, which is a great way to scale up and down as required.
 The trade-off is that a controller and a single broker will require ~600 MiB of RAM to run, which is usually acceptable, but, depending on your priorities, it might be too much for basic RPC or queuing, and this will only provide replayability as an advantage, but not partitioning or the reliability of multiple brokers.

 ## Orchestration

-Previously, you hadn't implemented any approach for orchestration on [datalab](https://github.com/DataLabTechTV/datalab/), but with the new ML package, this gained more relevance, so we opted to use a [just](https://just.systems/man/en/) for handling tasks via the command line.
-This is yet another great tool in Rust, that mimics the `make` command, but it's built specifically for running tasks, as a opposed to building files.
+Previously, we hadn't implemented any approach for orchestration on [datalab](https://github.com/DataLabTechTV/datalab/), but with the new ML package, this gained more relevance, so we opted to use [just](https://just.systems/man/en/) for handling tasks via the command line.
+This is yet another great tool built in Rust, that mimics the `make` command, but it's specifically designed for running tasks, as a opposed to building files.
 Implementing tasks in a `Makefile` usually requires that those targets are added as dependencies of the `.PHONY` target, so that `make` knows they won't produce a file.
-This would avoid that a task with a name matching an existing file would skip running due to the file existing and being up-to-date.
+This would avoid that a task with a name matching an existing file would be skipped due to the file existing and being up-to-date.
 Instead, when using a `justfile`, all targets are essentially `.PHONY`.
 In addition, since `just` is a tool specifically designed to run tasks, it also provides several utilities that simplify your life.
 For example, preloading your existing `.env` is as easy as adding:

 ```just
 set dotenv-load